“A gene is a functional- hereditary unit made up of nucleotides which forms proteins.” Genes are located on chromosomes.”

 With this, some genetic mutations also sometimes inherited and cause genetic abnormalities.

 If it occurs in the autosomal genes, it is known as autosomal gene mutation.
 The rest are sex-linked or extrachromosomal.

 Read our article on genetic inheritance.

-Mutations are some undesirable changes or alterations in our genes.
+Mutations are undesirable changes or alterations in our genes.
 And as we know it causes some serious health issues.

 Scientifically, “alterations in a nucleotide sequence of a DNA or gene which causes genetic abnormalities are known as mutations.”

 Insertion, deletion, translocation, inversion or base substitution are some of the common types of gene mutations that happen in a genome.
 Some mutations are acquired, only occur after birth through some mutagens, for example, cancer.

 Contrary, some mutations can pass on in offsprings, those mutations might either lethal dominant or recessively normal.
 These types of mutations are categorized as inherited mutations.